Chinavision Canada

-Chinavision was a Canadian television broadcasting company.
+Chinavision (加拿大中文電視台), was a Canadian television broadcasting company.

-It was launched in 1984 by Francis Cheung of Toronto, Ontario to provide a first pay-TV station for Chinese language viewers in Toronto and Vancouver, British Columbia.
+It was launched in 1984 by Francis Cheung of Toronto, Ontario to provide a first pay-TV station for Chinese language viewers in Toronto.
 The station's content was roughly 90% Cantonese and 10% Mandarin.

-The station expanded to Edmonton, Alberta and Calgary, Alberta in 1987 by acquiring Cathay International Television.
-The station rights were later sold to The Fairchild Group (owned by Happy Valley Investments Limited via Thomas Fung) and Condor (owned by TVB Limited of Hong Kong) after receivership in 1990, to form Fairchild TV in 1993.
+In 1987, the station expanded to Vancouver, British Columbia.
+The station rights were later sold to The Fairchild Group (owned by Happy Valley Investments Limited via Thomas Fung) and Condor (owned by TVB Limited of Hong Kong) after receivership in 1992, to form Fairchild TV in 1993.

 Content

 Contingent on the application to the Canadian Radio-television and Telecommunications Commission (CRTC) Chinavision was required to have minimum of 30% Canadian made programs with the remainder from sources outside of Canada (mainly Hong Kong, China).

 Broadcasting time

 Chinavision's broadcaster hours were limited to two periods: